Who Is Khloe Kardashian’s Boyfriend In 2017? Rumors Of Tristan Thompson Cheating

 A post shared by Premium Party Products (@bashesdc) on

-And Khloe Kardashian’s boyfriend couldn’t be happier about Khloe Kardashian treating him to such a lavish birthday celebration, as Tristan Thompson was captured on Koko’s video panning over the gifts.
+And Khloe Kardashian’s boyfriend couldn’t be happier about Khloe Kardashian treating him to such a lavish birthday celebration; Tristan Thompson was captured on Koko’s video panning over the gifts.

 But their seemingly happy relationship could be doomed by Tristan Thompson cheating on Koko with his ex-girlfriend and mother of his son.
 Khloe Kardashian, who has previously been rumored to be dating Rick Ross, Wiz Khalifa, and Trey Songz, could end up searching for her new boyfriend in 2017 soon.
-Men, line up (if you’re an NBA player who loves to cheat in a relationship, you certainly have an edge)!

 [Featured Image by Alberto E. Rodriguez/Getty Images]